IBM/trusted-service-identity/docs/attack-surface-reduction.md

 | Vault +TSI +TPM      | &#10003;  | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; [1]  | &#10003; [2]| &#10003; [3]| &#10003; [4] | &#10003; [5] | &#10003; [6]| x        |
 | Vault +TSI +TPM +TEE | &#10003;  | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; | &#10003; [1]  | &#10003; [2]| &#10003; [3]| &#10003; [4]| &#10003; [5]| &#10003; [6]| &#10003; [7]|

-TPM - Trusted Platform Module
+- TPM - Trusted Platform Module

-TEE – Trusted Execution Environment
+- TEE – Trusted Execution Environment

+Footnotes:
 * **VSI08**: [1] TSI ensures location trust boundary enforcement through embedding the location properties into the certificate structure
 * **VSI09**: [2] Future work for TSI to do this based on label/context based routing validation of certificate to perform secure delivery of secrets
 * **VSI10**: [3] Is reduced to remove all operator specific interactions.
 Only limiting to a initial setup with a person of high privilege, i.e. CISO